In celebration of International Women’s Month, we would like to pay tribute to the empowering Lipeñas who made a mark in local and national history.

 Soledad Solis Aguilera was the sister of Gregorio Aguilera, a member of the Indios Bravos group that Rizal organized in Spain.

 Doña Soledad became the President of the Cruz Roja de Damas (Red Cross Women’s Society), established by Gen. Miguel Malvar in Lipa.
 This association was tasked to provide assistance to wounded Filipino soldiers, sick or injured civilians, orphans, and widows during the revolution.
 She also led several philanthropical activities and even used her inherited wealth to fund the said organization.

 Rosario Mayo Dimayuga, although a late bloomer in the arts at the age of 70, found a great interest in interior design.
-Despite not having formal training in this discipline, she paved her way to become one of the top interior designers in the country and was even posthumously conferred the Lifetime Achievement Award for Interior Design.
+Despite not having formal training in this discipline, she paved her way to becoming one of the top interior designers in the country and was even posthumously conferred the Lifetime Achievement Award for Interior Design.
 She married Valeriano Katigbak Luz.
 Their sons, Alfredo and Arturo both became famous in their chosen careers.
 Alfredo was an architect who designed the World Health Organization (WHO) building in Manila, the Magsaysay Center, and the Los Baños International Rice Research Institute (IRRI) complex while Arturo, the youngest in the family, was declared National Artist for Visual Arts in 1997.

 Emilia Librea Malabanan was the first Lipeña to learn and speak the King’s English and even taught her relative, Claro Mayo Recto, who, as a young man then, only spoke and wrote in Spanish.